lsapoz/pi-sense/README.md

 1. Run the script `python3 pisense.py`

 ## Starting automatically on boot
-Once the steps to run the script are complete, the system can be configued to automatically run on boot.
+Once the steps to run the script are complete, the system can be configured to automatically run on boot.
 1. Copy the systemd unit file to the correct directory `sudo cp pisense.service /etc/systemd/system`
 1. Start the service `sudo systemctl start pisense`
 1. Ensure it's running correctly by checking its status (`sudo systemctl status pisense`) and monitoring its output (`sudo journalctl -f -u pisense`)